Tech CareersRelocationEuropeLast updated: Jun 1, 2024

 Housing: The Ultimate Budget Killer

-💡 Pro Tip: When comparing salaries, look at your "Savings Rate" rather than your income.
-A higher salary in SF with high rent can often lead to the same absolute monthly savings as a moderate salary in Amsterdam with lower general expenses.
+💡 Pro Tip: When comparing salaries, look at your "Savings Rate" rather than your gross income.
+A higher salary in SF with high rent, car costs, and healthcare premiums can often lead to the same absolute monthly savings as a moderate salary in Amsterdam with lower general expenses.

 Lifestyle and Work-Life Balance